enasequence/pipelite/README.md

 *	--commit - force commit client data
 * --enabled - flag for enabling/disabling stage
 * --exec-cnt - execution counter for tracking

+## Configuration priorities

+Some properties can be specified in multiple places at the same time (command line, properties file, stage implementation).
+In this case the order will be:
+* if `stage` provides properties values, these values will be used;
+* if a property is not (can not) be provided by stage it will be set `from command line`;
+* if a property is not set by stage and not provided in command line it will be set from `properties file`;
+* otherwise property will be set to the `default` hardcoded value.

 ## Example project